 Imagine losing everything on your computer.
 You probably have important files, from treasured family photos to PDFs with highly sensitive medical or work information.
 That’s why you should digitize emergency records on USB drives.

 If you don’t digitally back up your important files, they’re as good as gone.
-Even if you locked away essential documents in a file cabinet, a natural disaster could destroy your physical backups.
-Creating digital versions of important medical, insurance and identifying documents can help in an emergency.
+A natural disaster could destroy your physical backups even if you locked away essential documents in a file cabinet.
+Creating digital versions of important medical, insurance and identifying papers can help in an emergency.

 Here’s what you need to do

 Set yourself up with a USB survival stick.
 For maximum security, set up a few flash drives and thumb drives with everything you need in case of an emergency.
 There’s a lot you’ll want to have backed up, like:

 - Driver’s license.

 - Medical IDs.